cjporter25/MPScrubber/README.md

    - This contains the .whl and .tar files, the main program files, and the necessary scripts to install and activate a virtual environment, as well as create a shortcut on the desktop for convenience.
 It holds all the would be folders and files to be a part of a test_build.
    - `dist` - (Not shown) Is still a part of the test_build zip file.
 Contains the most recent .tar.gz and .whl build.
    - `marketplaceFB` - Contains a direct copy of the files found in the marketplaceFB folder later in this directory
    - `create_shortcut` - An assistive script that runs at the end of the install_win script.
-Simply creates a shortcut onp the desktop that points to and executes "mpscrubber.ps1" where ever it was extracted to.
+Simply creates a shortcut on the desktop that points to and executes "launcher.bat" where ever it was extracted to.
-   - `install_win` -
+   - `install_win` - Installation script that creates a virtual environment in the project directory and adds all the necessary modules.
+It then creates the aforementioned desktop shortcut.
-   - `launcher.bat`
+   - `launcher.bat` - Executes the mpscrubber.ps1 file with specific permissions to allow the running of scripts.
    - `main.py` - The main driver of the program.
 Either outputs the test GUI or runs a pre-set demo of the scrapping and reporting in action
-   - `mpscrubber.ps1`
+   - `mpscrubber.ps1` - Ensures the virtual environment is active, the runs main.py
    - `README.md` - An updated README.md to ship with a build

 ### logs